-- 4. Enter the user name and password to access the server. - 5.
-Click Save to finish the settings.
+4. Enter the user name and password to access the server.

+5. Click Save to finish the settings.

-7.2.9 Integration Protocol
+7.2.8 Integration Protocol

-If you need to access to the camera through the third party platform, you can enable CGI function.
-And if you need to access to the device through ONVIF protocol, you can configure ONVIF user in this interface.
+If you need to access to the camera through the third party platform, you can enable can configure ONVIF user in this interface.
 Refer to ONVIF standard for detailed configuration rules.